 5. Leading by Example

 What it is: You can talk the talk, but can you walk the walk?
 A big part of how to teach masculinity in a positive way is leading by example, showing your child what “doing right” looks like!
 They’re going to look to you for guidance so don’t be scared to show off.
-When your child sees you take initiative, they will see the value of tackling problems acting selflessly.
+When your child sees you take initiative, they will see the value of tackling problems and acting selflessly.

 - Being curious about the world